I hope everybody has a fantastic Labor Day weekend.

 This is a net number since the GOP will probably lose several of its own congressional districts in Delaware, Hawaii, and Louisiana.

-In the Senate, Larry Sabateau, UVA, we now believe the GOP will do a bit better than our longtime prediction of plus seven seats.
+On the Senate, in the Senate, Larry Sabateau, UVA, we now believe the GOP will do a bit better than our longtime prediction of plus seven seats.

 But they're more likely to wind up with plus eight or maybe plus nine.

-At which point, it'll be interesting to see how Senators like Joe Lieberman of Connecticut or Ben Nelson of Nebraska and others react.
+At which point, it'll be interesting to see how senators like Joe Lieberman of Connecticut or Ben Nelson of Nebraska and others react.

-So there's Larry Sabato.
+So there's Larry Sabateau.

 Let's look at this district in Delaware, this district in Louisiana.